jix/varisat/README.md

 The internal APIs are documented using rustdoc.
 It can be generated using `cargo doc --document-private-items --all --exclude varisat-cli` or [viewed online (master)][dev-docs].

+A version of the [user manual built from the master branch][manual-master] is also available.

 You can also read [a series of blog posts about the development of varisat][blog-series].